The difference between Cat A and Cat B Fitout

 Category A Fitout

-At its most simple level, Category A refers to a basic landlord fitout.
-It is essentially a functioning space that a landlord will lease.
-It is ready to move into but is very much a blank canvas.
+At its most simple level, Cat A refers to a basic landlord fitout.
+It is essentially a functioning space that a landlord will lease, it is ready to move into but is very much a blank canvas.

 A Cat A fitout typically includes;